Characters from The Wolf Among Us:

 - Not So Stoic: He's pretty chill usually, but if he thinks Beauty's in trouble, watch out.

 - You Wouldn't Like Me When I'm Angry: Considering that he grows horns and fangs and gets stronger and less rational, no, you really wouldn't.
-Even Bigby is scared of pissing Beast off too much.
-He's one of the very few Fables who could fight him on an equal level if both are in their Super Mode.
+According to Telltale, Beast was only half-transformed, and fully transformed he would be an even match for Bigby's Big Bad Wolf form.

 Voiced by: Brian Sommer